syseleven/grav-docs-metakube/pages/02.documentation/18.worker-nodes-and-labels/default.en.md

 networking or DNS aren't functional.
 Additional logic in MetaKube tracks this condition and adds a taint `node.syseleven.de/not-ready:NoSchedule` to the node as long as the condition is not `True`.
 As a result, all nodes in MetaKube clusters will have a taint `node.syseleven.de/not-ready:NoSchedule` when they start up, which will be removed when we determine that the network and DNS on the node are really up and running.

+## Node, Service and Pod IP ranges

+By default when [creating a cluster](../../04.tutorials/02.create-a-cluster/default.en.md), MetaKube automatically configures Kubernetes to use a sensible internal IP range for Pod and Service IPs as well as an internal IP range for the worker nodes in the cloud provider's software-defined-network.

+The defaults are:

+- Node IPs: 192.168.1.0/24
+- Pod IPs: 172.25.0.0/16
+- Service IPs: 10.240.16.0/20

+In some situations, for example when connecting Kubernetes clusters from different regions, you may want to change this.

+Changing these defaults possible in the extended options of the cluster creation wizard.